Skip to main content

 Contact: [email protected]

-Economist graduated from Universidad del Salvador, Argentina, MSc in Management and Economics of Public Services from Universidad Carlos III – Madrid and University of Paris X, and PhD in Economics from Pontificia Universidad Católica Argentina.
+Economist graduated from the University of Salvador, Argentina; MSc in Economics and Public Services Management from Carlos III University – Madrid and Paris X University, and PhD in Economics from the Pontifical Catholic University of Argentina.

-Previously, he was Senior Economic Affairs Officer, Regional Expert on Infrastructure and Ports, at the United Nations Economic Commission for Latin America and the Caribbean (ECLAC), Santiago de Chile Branch, dedicated to maritime, infrastructure and transport issues for the entire LAC region.
+Previously, he was Senior Economic Affairs Officer and Regional Expert on Infrastructure and Ports at the United Nations Economic Commission for Latin America and the Caribbean, based in Santiago, Chile, where he focused on maritime, infrastructure and transport issues for the entire LAC region.
+He also served as Director of the Caribbean Research Institute, CSA.

-He has worked professionally or academically in 30 countries in Latin America and the Caribbean for 35 years, as well as in other countries in Europe and Asia.
-Professional career: both in the private sector with local and foreign companies and in the public sector with international organisations and the Argentinean Federal Government.
+He has worked professionally or academically in 32 countries in Latin America and the Caribbean for 35 years, as well as in other countries in Europe and Asia.
+Professional career: both in the private sector with local and foreign companies and in the public sector with international organisations and the Argentine Federal Government.

-Professional orientation: Currently working in the areas of Maritime Economics; Infrastructure and Transport Economics.
+Professional focus: Maritime Economics; Infrastructure and Transport Economics.

 Retrato Sara Graciano